Start your care

 Individual Living Options (ILO)

-Individual Living Options, or ILO, is a type of support that gives people more choice over how and where they live.
 Instead of moving into a fixed model like group housing, Individual Living Options allow you to design a living arrangement that reflects your lifestyle, goals, and the people around you.
-It is especially helpful for people who want more independence while still having some support in place.

 ILO can involve living alone, with a friend, or with a host.
 The supports are flexible and designed to help you live safely, confidently, and in a way that feels right for you.

-ILO can support with:
+ILO can support with

 • Setting up your chosen living arrangement